Indonesia is one of the world’s largest phone makers. They’re quickly becoming one of the biggest consumers of them too.

 On top of that, the government is removing a lot of regulatory barriers for businesses.
 This will make things easier for manufacturers and help support the already robust Indonesian economy.

 Many different local and international companies have begun operating in Indonesia over the past few years, while more are planning to do so.
 These range from component manufacturers to actual smartphone brands.

-Here’s a list of the three largest local, as well as the three largest multinational players that are focusing more on Indonesia.
+Here’s a list of the three largest local, as well as the three largest multinational players which are focusing more on Indonesia.

 International Brands Opening Indonesia Factories

 Chinese-based Oppo is attacking the Indonesian market very aggressively.
-The company has put in US$30 million to buy an old factory and revamp it into an assembly plant.
+The company invested US$30 million to buy an old factory and revamp it into an assembly plant.

 The facility will become Oppo’s first outside China and they plan to assemble 500,000 smartphones per month at the facility.

 Haier is another Chinese company.
 The business is known as a home appliance brand in mainland China, but it’s more focused on smartphones in Indonesia.
 Haier is also one of the manufacturers of phones for local brand Smartfren Andromax.

 Haier also invested US$800,000 to expand the production line in its existing Indonesia factory.
 They will soon assemble 200,000 smartphones every month.

 ZTE is yet another Chinese manufacturer that supplies smartphones to Indonesian brands.
 Some of their products include the Smartfren Andromax series and the Bolt Power phone.